sonia-auv/documentation/docs/user/installation.md

 	rm sonia-install-1 sonia-install-2

 If you have a NVIDIA GPU:

-	# Should note have any update since it's a clean install.
+	# Should not have any update since it's a clean install.
 	sudo apt-get update
 	sudo apt-get upgrade